gabrielb-ss/my-portfolio/README.md

 - Dark and Light mode
 - Languages: Portuguese and English
 - Use Github's API to load projects
-- DEV FEATURES: Use Github Actions and Projects, Use NextJS.
+- DEV FEATURES: Use Github Actions and Projects, Use NextJS

 # 💻 Technologies
 Technologies used in this project: